- Academic Affairs

 Megan Moorer (Primary)

 Nandini is in her second year of the Master of Sciences program in Medical and Research Technology.
-Originally from Chennai, India, she received her Bachelor's in Biotechnology and moved to Baltimore last August.
-She also represents DMRT in the GSA and is currently doing research on how inducing placebo analgesia through observational learning can alter the perception of pain in the brain and unravel the neural mechanisms associated with it using EEG.
-In her free time, she follows her passion for B&W photography.
+Originally from Chennai, India, she received her bachelor's in Biotechnology and moved to Baltimore last August.
+She also represents DMRT in the GSA and is doing research on how inducing placebo analgesia through observational learning can alter the perception of pain in the brain and unravel the neural mechanisms associated with it using EEG.
+In her free time, she follows her passion for black-and-white photography.
 Nandini is excited to be a senator for the Graduate School and looks forward to serving in her first year at the USGA.

 Courtney Chandler (Alternate)

-Courtney is a fourth year PhD student in the Biochemistry program.
-She graduated from the University of Michigan with a B.S. in Biochemistry before moving to Baltimore.
-Her research focuses on bacterial adaptation to the lungs of Cystic Fibrosis patients.
+Courtney is a fourth-year PhD student in the Biochemistry program.
+She graduated from the University of Michigan with a BS in Biochemistry before moving to Baltimore.
+Her research focuses on bacterial adaptation to the lungs of cystic fibrosis patients.
 She is an alternate senator for the Graduate School, and it is her third year involved with USGA.

 Bassey Etim-Edet (Primary)